 In divorce or break up, the law requires co-parents to maintain the bond with their children to minimize the effects of the changes on them.
-For that reason, the court asks ex-spouses to agree on custody and visitation rights – or it can impose an arrangement that will best suit the minor(s).
+For that reason, the family court asks ex-spouses to agree on custody and visitation rights – or it can impose an arrangement under family law that will best suit the minor(s).

 Should I Withhold Child Support If My Ex Won’t Let Me See the Child?

 Refusing to pay child support after your ex refused to let you spend time with your child; may sound like the perfect punishment for them.
-However, it is essential to remember that the money is not benefiting your co-parent, but the minor.
+However, it is essential to remember that the money you pay child support is not benefiting your co-parent, but the minor.
 What’s more, child support and child custody are not related, and one is not a consequence of the other.

-The consequences of skipped payments include wage garnishment, negative credit reporting, tax refund intercept, and bank account seizures.
+The consequences of skipped payments include wage garnishment, negative credit reporting, tax refund intercept, and bank account seizures under court orders.
 So, fulfill your obligation and sort the visitation interference with the help of an Orange County family attorney.

 Are there Non-Legal Options to Enforce My Visitation Rights?

 Before seeking legal redress in the Family Court, an Orange County child visitation attorney can help you explore other options.
 The issue can be resolved through: